ChatScript/ChatScript/README.md

 * Extensive extensible ontology of nouns, verbs, adjectives, adverbs.
 * Data as fact triples enables inferencing and supports JSON representation.
 * Rules can examine and alter engine and script behavior.
-* Planner capabilities allow a bot to act in real/virtual worlds.
 * Remembers user interactions across conversations.
 * Document mode allows you to scan documents for content.
 * Ability to control local machines via popen/tcpopen/jsonopen.
 * Ability to read structured JSON data from websites.
+* Built in english pos-tagging and parsing
 * [Postgres](https://www.postgresql.org/) and [Mongo](https://www.mongodb.com/) databases support for big data or large-user-volume chatbots.

 ## OS Features